Asset grab? Turf war? Tycoon's arrest strikes business climate in Russia

 In the shadowy world of Russian regional politics, the deal was seen at the time as having the Kremlin's blessing.
 The long-serving boss of Bashkortostan, Murtaza Rakhmimov, was removed from power a year later.
 Yevtushenkov has said both Putin and Prime Minister Dmitry Medvedev were happy with the deal.

-Russian investigators said on Tuesday Yevtushenkov had been charged with money laundering in connection with the deal and on suspicion of being involved "in the legalisation of property acquired by criminal means".
+Russian investigators said on Tuesday Yevtushenkov had been charged with money laundering in connection with the deal and on suspicion of being involved "in the legalization of property acquired by criminal means".

 He was placed under house arrest.
 Since then he has not taken calls.
 Yevtushenkov's son replied to a text message with a brief rhyme meaning "all fine".